robwierzbowski/grunt-build-control/README.md

 > Version control built code.

+## Deprecated

+I won't be working on this any more.
+If you find this code useful feel free to ping me and I'll hand the repo over to you.

 ### HELP WRITE TESTS FOR THIS TASK

 For continued development, this library needs test coverage.
 If you like writing tests and like this Grunt task, please take a look at [issue #19](https://github.com/robwierzbowski/grunt-build-control/issues/19) and consider helping with a pull request.
 Any assistance is appreciated.